 - United Kingdom (London)

-All customer data, backups, storage, and files are contained fully in these regions.
+All hosted customer data, backups, storage, and files are fully stored in these regions.

-We will make more locations available when and if our data center partner, Digital Ocean, brings more online.
+More hosting locations will be made available as our data center partner, Digital Ocean, brings them online.

 Each site that we host gets its own plan, complete with its own dedicated memory, CPUs, storage, and usage limits.

 You can upgrade plans at any time.
-You can also downgrade a plan at any time, however, please note that downgrading more than one level may require a DNS change and for our support team to help process manually.
+You can also downgrade a plan at any time.
+However, please note that downgrading more than one level may require a DNS change that only our support team can accomplish manually.
 This is because of technical limitations around storage space in the environment.
-In these cases, we’ll set up a new hosting environment at the desired plan, and manually migrate the site’s files and content over.
+In these cases, we’ll set up a new hosting environment at the desired plan and manually migrate the site’s files and content over.

 We do not set hard limits on visits, bandwidth, or traffic, but we do provide recommended visit levels for each plan to help you determine which plan will be right for you.
 Your site will have lower performance, including brief outages, when your memory and CPU resources are maxed out.

-Factors that might use more resources and thus require you to upgrade include:
+Factors that might use more resources and thus require you to upgrade:

 - Membership Sites – Membership sites receive a higher percentage of traffic where users are logged in, which means that caching systems in place are not as helpful in managing their load.

-- e-Commerce Sites – Similar to Membership sites, increase logged in activity for checkout can cause higher server load.
+- e-Commerce Sites – Similar to Membership sites, increase logged inactivity for checkout can cause a higher server load.

-- Poorly coded themes or plugins, or those that require significant interaction with the database.
-Some themes and plugins just aren’t as efficient for performance as others.
+- Poorly coded themes or plugins – Some themes and plugins just aren’t as efficient for performance as others.
 They may also add features that require higher processing loads.